-Given the results of the sensitivity analysis and the discussion of the number of parameters presented in section 2.3, we opted to proceed to the optimization of parameters b_i (i = 1, 2, 3) by selecting constant values for a_i , i.e., $a_i = 0$ (i = 1, 2, 3), or equivalently, to use the homogeneous instead of the complete linear rule.
-In this case the parameter space is initially three-dimensional with $0 \le b_i \le 1$ (i = 1, 2, 3) and is restricted to a two-dimensional parameter space given that (5) holds.
+Given the results of the sensitivity analysis and the discussion for the number of parameters presented in subsection 2.3, we opted to proceed to the optimization of parameters b_i (i = 1, 2, 3) by selecting constant values for a_i , i.e., $a_i = 0$ (i = 1, 2, 3), or, equivalently, to use the homogeneous instead of the complete linear rule.
+In this case the parameter space is initially three-dimensional with $0 \le b_i \le 1$ (i = 1, 2, 3), and is restricted to two-dimensional given that (5) holds.
 The results are presented in Table 4.
 In Figure 3 we depict the results of the initial (coarsest) grid in contours with equal probability of failure for the space of parameters b_i that is mapped to an equilateral triangle.
-We observe that (1) the probability of failure follows a rather smooth and continuously curved surface; (2) this surface is not symmetrical with respect to the sides of the triangle, which is explained by the different
+We observe that: (a) the probability of failure follows a rather smooth and continuous curved surface; (b) this surface is not symmetrical with respect to the sides of the triangle, which is explained by the different conditions of the three reservoirs; (c) the lowest values of the surface correspond to $b_3 = 0$ which is explained by the high leakages of Lake Iliki (the zero value means that we withdraw water from Iliki as much as possible); and (d) there is a flat area with minimum probability (equal to 1.4%) rather than a single point; and (e) further investigation of this area is needed for the selection final parameter set.